fhabib229/fhabib229.github.io/src/pages/about.md

 My name is Faris Habib.
 I’ve been coding for 2-3 years and recently I completed a 9 month, intense, software engineering immersive with Hack Reactor, based in San Francisco.

-I love the process of solving problems by coming up with new innovations.
-I also enjoy coding for how you can virtually build anything without needing to worry about the cost of replication.
-I’m a software engineer with an unstoppable curiosity for understanding how things work to improve lives.
+I enjoy coding for how you can virtually build anything without needing to worry about the cost of replication.
+I have an unstoppable curiosity for understanding how things work to improve lives.
 I believe that communication and dedication are essential to grow as an engineer and I enjoy collaborating with my teammates to ensure our clients’ problems are solved.

 Currently I live in Seattle, Washington, a city where there are never too many mountains to explore.
 In the fall I'm planning to move down to California to enjoy more sunshine and mountains.